Location: Faculty Office Building Room E-2

 Web address: www.newpaltz.edu/math

 The Department of Mathematics offers undergraduate majors in Mathematics, Adolescence Education Mathematics and Early Childhood & Childhood Education Mathematics.
 Graduates with the Mathematics major go on to do graduate work in mathematics and other fields requiring strong quantitative and reasoning skills.
 Those graduating from the Adolescence Education program have a depth of knowledge that underlies the courses they will teach.
 Early Childhood & Childhood Education majors go on to become mathematics specialists within the primary schools.
 (See Adolescence Education and Early Childhood & Childhood Education for details about these programs.)
-A minor in Mathematics is also offered.
+Minors in Mathematics and Applied Mathematics are also offered.

-Those interested in any of these programs are invited to request a faculty adviser in the Department of Mathematics.
-Upon completion of Calculus I and Introduction to Proof with an average grade of at least B-, a student can declare one of the above majors.
+Those interested in any of these programs are invited to request a faculty advisor in the Department of Mathematics.
+Upon completion of Calculus I or Calculus II with a grade of B- or better, a student may declare the Mathematics or Adolescence Education-Mathematics major; to declare the Mathematics concentration in Early Childhood & Childhood Education, students must complete Calculus I or Introduction to Proof with a grade of B- or better.
 A letter grade of at least C- is required to count a course toward any mathematics major or as a prerequisite for another mathematics course.